Accommodation and arrival

 Living in Venice

 Whether by water or by wandering, moving around Venice is a pleasure, with something to look at around every single corner.
-Make sure you take advantage of our cultural programme to come into contact with its historical monuments, majestic churches, and world-renown museums, as well as the real-life day-to-day Venice as seen through the eyes of our expert teachers and local guides.
+Make sure you take advantage of our cultural programme to come into contact with its historical monuments, majestic churches, and world-renowned museums, as well as the real-life day-to-day Venice as seen through the eyes of our expert teachers and local guides.

 Moving around